 Angular

-Difference Between Promises and Observables in Angular
+What is the Difference Between Promises and Observables - Angular

 In modern web applications developed on Angular, two well-known terms used to manage asynchronous operations are Promises and Observables.
 Both are concerned with asynchronous streams of data, although they differ considerably regarding characteristics, advantages, and use.
 In this regard, we shall discuss the differences between Promises and Observables so that we may learn when to use which.